starswap/WBGSAlgorithms/Algorithms/Day 5 Merge Sort/problemFormulation.md

 <li>The recursive example above uses an ARRAY_DELETE operation for clarity.
 Many LLLs don't have dynamically allocated array memory, and require arrays to be of a fixed length throughout program execution.
 Consider how you could implement the same algorithm without the use of a delete operation, either in one of these LLLs or in an HLL of choice.</li>
 <li>The pseudocode provided above uses a less than operator, which means it is designed for integer sorting.
 Can you make it work for the sorting of strings?</li>
 <li>Can you manage to work out the *-1 trick to allow this same function to easily do descending and ascending order sorting?
 Or maybe you could do it with the less_than() function (as below).</li>
+<li>Because I usually implement this algorithm recursively, and it is by no means optimised for iteration, I am not all that confident with my iterative pseudocode.
+It works, as tested via a Python translation (available in the same directory as this problem formulation) but if you think you can do a more efficient implementation, file a PR or simply use this algorithm in your code and I can link to it from this problem formulation page.</li>
 </ul>